Piyawanno/DOMObject/README.md

 - **Fast**: DOMObject is based on vanilla JavaScript, hence, the performance of Web-Application developed with DOMObject is the highest performance achievable with JavaScript.
-  Moreover, with OOAD and SOLID, the component created with DOMObject can be reused without rerendering the entire tag and its children.
+  Moreover, with OOAD and SOLID, the component created with DOMObject can be reused without rerendering, recreating or reentering the entire tag and its children.
 - **Play well with DOM & JavaScript**: DOMObject utilizes the power of [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) and JavaScript, which is a power full default engine of all Web-Application.